segejung/Job-Comparison-App/GroupProject/Docs/ProjectPlan.md

 ### Creating the Job Entry Page

 Upon selection of the Job Entry, the user will be prompted with a new job entry prompt.
-This prompt will contain fields for each part of a job that need to be filled in by the user. (more)
+This prompt will contain fields for each part of a job that need to be filled in by the user.

 The activity needs the user to input valid values for all of the required inputs for a job class.
 These fields are the following: Title, Company, Location (entered as city and state), Cost of living in the location, Yearly salary, Yearly bonus, Retirement benefits, Relocation stipend, and Training and development fund.